bradwestness/bradwestness.github.io/_posts/2024/2024-02-05-software-engineering-classes.md

 Will shell into a broken production system and run a mysterious bash script that resolves the ongoing outage without anybody knowing they were there.

-Just don't ask why it worked.
+Just don't ask _why_ it worked.

 {% include figure.html filename="character_classes_thief.gif" description="Zero residual presence." %}

 ## Medic / Healer

 A meticulous planner, the medic thrives as a "maintenance mode" developer.
-Harnesses thorny brownfield systems by erecting a bulletproof scaffolding of automated testing around them.
+They harness thorny brownfield systems by erecting a bulletproof scaffolding of automated testing around them.

 Sometimes you need to force them to put down their toys and go outside and play with the other developers.
 Implement a new feature.
 They get weird if you leave them alone for too long.